 WIDE: Talent right-clicking on tool/opening dialog box, with monitor visible in frame

-SCREEN: To be provided by Authors: Settings being adjusted
+SCREEN: To be provided by Authors: Settings being adjusted (time: 00:00 to 00:05)

-Click OK and left click on the Tracking tool to remove the grey channel.
+Left click on the Tracking tool to remove the grey channel.
 Split the red and green channels, double-filter, and Convert to Mask [1].

-SCREEN: To be provided by Authors: OK and tracking tool being clicked/grey channel being removed, and double filter the image, channels being split, and image being double-filtered and converted to mask
+SCREEN: To be provided by Authors: OK and tracking tool being clicked/grey channel being removed, and double filter the image, channels being split, and image being double-filtered and converted to mask (time: 00:05 to 00:53)

-Then use the Image Calculator command with the AND operator to merge the channels, leaving only the nucleus signal located within the membranes and calculate the trajectory plot, mean square displacement, directionality ratio, and average speed for the cells as demonstrated [1].
+Use the Image Calculator command with the AND operator to merge the channels, leaving only the nucleus signal located within the membranes and calculate the trajectory plot, mean square displacement, directionality ratio, and average speed for the cells as demonstrated [1].

-SCREEN: To be provided by Authors: Image Calculator command being performed with AND/channels being merged, then data being calculated or shot of calculated data
+SCREEN: To be provided by Authors: Image Calculator command being performed with AND/channels being merged, then data being calculated or shot of calculated data (time: 00:53 to 00:55)